REMELH01/HoloTacoPolishGenerator/README.md

 ## Getting Started
 1. Clone 'https://github.com/REMELH01/HoloTacoPolishGenerator'
-2. Make sure you have matplotlib installed.
+2. Make sure you have matplotlib installed ( '''pip install matplotlib''' )
+3. Make sure you have pandas installed ( '''pip install pandas ''' )
-3. Respond to the inputs within the program when it begins.
+4. Respond to the inputs within the program when it begins.

 ## Features
 1. Includes lists of data in the form of nail polish names, separated by the type of nail polish it is.